RaccoonCH/Rakkit/docs/en/graphql/query/resolvers.md

 ### Arguments

 Usually, queries have some arguments - it might be the id of a resource, a search phrase or pagination settings.
-TypeGraphQL allows you to define arguments in two ways.
+Rakkit allows you to define arguments in two ways.

 First is the inline method using the `@Arg()` decorator.
 The drawback is the need to repeating the argument name (due to a limitation of the reflection system) in the decorator parameter.
 As we can see below, we can also pass a `defaultValue` option that will be reflected in the GraphQL schema.